 In the previous quote by Carol Westby, she speaks of the struggle many children have with the “overall organization of the story,” which is the macrostructure.
 She also talks about the challenge with utterances and linking utterances with temporal/causal sequences which is the microstructure.
 Please see below for more information about these two important areas of language and literacy and how MindWing can help!

 The Macrostructure of a story (narrative) is the structure of an episode that includes the story grammar components of: character, setting, initiating event, internal response, plan, attempts, direct consequence and resolution.
 The macrostructure of information text (expository) is the type of expository text structure: description, list, sequence, compare-contrast, cause-effect, problem-solution and persuasion.
 The Braidy® Doll itself, as well as the Story Grammar Marker® manipulative, ARE the macrostructure of a story.
 With the use of the manual, they will guide teachers in how to scaffold and model narrative structure.
 The ThemeMaker® student tool and the corresponding “maps” in the manual ARE the macrostructure of information – they help students learn strategies for organization, comprehension and expression of expository text.

 Microstructure is the use of linguistic devices at the sentence level that convey meaning and promote critical thinking in both stories as well as information text.
 Linguistic devices include:

-Using MindWing’s tools and maps with students, working with the Critical Thinking Triangle® as well as the lessons and activities in the manual, will allow teachers to incorporate linguistic devices into story telling, relating information, Reading Comprehension, Listening Comprehension, Writing and social interaction.
+Using MindWing’s tools and maps with students and working with the Critical Thinking Triangle®, as well as the lessons and activities in the manual, will allow teachers to incorporate linguistic devices into story telling, relating information, Reading Comprehension, Listening Comprehension, Writing and social interaction.